What is the Fast Metabolism Diet?

 - Haylie Pomroy’s Facebook page: Haylie’s team is very kind and they always try to answer every user question.

 - Facebook groups about FMD: several groups have emerged on the subject since the book was published.
 In these groups people ask questions, share recipes and experiences, and publish pictures of FMD compatible products.
-I recommend this group
+I recommend

 Now it is your turn